Newsletter

 But then, that was a long time ago.

-But with different leadership and vision, all things would have been possible.
+But with different leadership and vision, all things would have

 Now, too late -- too late is the cry---